Multi types and reasonable space: Preliminaries

-Completeness of the type system, that is, every terminating term is typable, is proved as for idempotent intersection types, by showing that all weak head normal forms are typable and via a subject \emph{expansion} property.
+\begin{proposition}[Quantitative subject reduction] Let $\tm\towh \tmtwo$ and $\tyd\pof\tjudg{}{\tm}{\linty}$.
+Then there exist $\tydtwo\pof\tjudg{}{\tmtwo}{\linty}$ such that $\size\tydtwo =\size\tyd-1$. \end{proposition} Completeness of the type system, that is, the property that every terminating term is typable, is proved as for idempotent intersection types, by showing that all weak head normal forms are typable (immediate, via the rule $\tylamstar$) and via a subject \emph{expansion} property, again proved using a auxiliary anti-substitution and merging lemmas.
+In this case no quantitative reasoning is necessary.